 -m "commit message"

-Creating Branches in TortoiseSVN
+Creating branches in TortoiseSVN

-To create a branch with TortoiseSVN, select the folder in your working copy which you want to copy to a branch or tag, then right-click and select the command TortoiseSVN → Branch/Tag....
+To create a branch with TortoiseSVN, select the folder in your working copy which you want to copy to a branch or tag, right-click, and then select the command TortoiseSVN > Branch/Tag.

 https://subversion.assembla.com/svn/path/to/trunk